alrichardbollans/wcvpy/readme.md

 Once we have tried to resolve submitted names through KNMS in the above, we may still have some names left over.
 In these cases we first try to do some automated resolution.
 In this step we search through WCVP for taxa where the taxon name is contained in the submitted name.
-This is similar to the previous step but is much slower due as many more names must be checked (specifying families of interest really helps here).
+This is similar to the previous step but is much slower as many more names must be checked (specifying families of interest really helps here).
 For each submitted name, we then have a list ( possibly empty) of taxa where the taxon name is contained in the submitted name.
 We want to prioritise accepted taxa over synonyms etc.. so a given submitted name is resolved to the best taxonomic status i.e. "Accepted" > "